 The western breakwater component of the marine facility is proposed to be constructed in Stage 1.
 Construction of the western breakwater will eliminate the majority of the current and wave action from the marine facility basin and minimise weather related downtime and risks for the remainder of the marine facility construction.
 Construction of the western breakwater first will also help to contain the extent of any turbid plumes, generated during construction, within the marine facility footprint.
+To facilitate construction and contain the extent of turbid plumes, it is proposed to create a temporary causeway between the breakwater and the shoreline.

-Stage 1 will require approximately 57,000m3 of sediment to be dredged from the marina basin to fill the geotextile tubes to create the core of the western breakwater.
-It is expected that a small cutter suction dredge (CSD) will be able to achieve a dredging rate of 120m3/hr, enabling a 20m long by 16m circumference tube to be filled within approximately 3 hours.
+Stage 1 will require approximately 57,000m of sediment to be dredged from the marina basin to fill the geotextile tubes to create the core of the western breakwater.
+It is expected that a small cutter suction dredge (CSD) will be able to achieve a dredging rate of 120m/hr, enabling a 20m long by 16m circumference tube to be filled within approximately 3 hours.
 Assuming 3 tubes a day can be filled at this rate for 7 days a week and including some contingency, it is estimated that the western breakwater core construction can be completed in 12 weeks with this method.